-The time it takes to earn a UC undergraduate degree, measured in the average number of years that elapse between matriculation and graduation, has dropped from 4.36 years for the 1996 freshman class to 4.12 years for the 2014 cohort.
+The time it takes to earn a UC undergraduate degree, measured in the average number of years that elapse between matriculation and graduation, has improved from 4.36 years for the 1996 freshman class to 4.09 years for the 2015 cohort.
 (Recent progress is illustrated in Display III-2.)
 Students may take more total units or take longer to graduate if they change majors, pursue a double major, major in a field with a higher unit requirement, or take a lighter load some terms.
 In recent years, campuses have worked to increase the average number of units taken during a term while reducing excess units taken over a student's career, thereby enabling students to graduate sooner and making room for additional students.

-Among recent freshman cohorts, approximately 93% of students persist into the second year.
-Despite fiscal challenges, UC's four-year freshman graduation rate steadily improved and is 72.6% for the most recent cohort (graduation rate data are shown in Display III-3).
-Those who do not graduate in four years often require only one more academic quarter to earn their degree; 84.1% of the 2015 entering freshmen earned a baccalaureate degree within five years and 86.3% within six years.
-UC graduation rates far exceed the national average; among freshman students entering four-year institutions nationwide, only 47% earn a bachelor's degree within four years and 64% within six years.
+Approximately 92% of students from the 2020 freshman cohort persisted into the second year.
+Despite fiscal challenges, UC's four-year freshman graduation rate steadily improved and is 72.8% for the 2018 cohort (graduation rate data are shown in Display III-3).
+Those who do not graduate in four years often require only one more academic quarter to earn their degree; 84.2% of the 2016 entering freshmen earned a baccalaureate degree within five years and 86.1% within six years.
+UC graduation rates far exceed the national average: among freshman students entering four-year institutions nationwide, only 47% earn a bachelor's degree within four years and 62.3% within six years.

 Students beginning their higher education at a community college have historically done very well after transferring to UC.
-Among California Community College (CCC) transfer students, approximately 93% continue on to the second year and approximately 89% earn a UC degree within four years, taking on average 2.38 years to complete their degrees (graduation rate data for CCC transfers are shown in Display III-4).
+Among California Community College (CCC) transfer students, approximately 91% continue on to the second year and approximately 89% earn a UC degree within four years, taking on average 2.36 years to complete their degrees (graduation rate data for CCC transfers are shown in Display III-4).
 Transfer students' UC grade point averages upon graduation are about the same as those of students who entered as freshmen.